Federal enclave: 1956: state law without retrocession, concurrent jurisdiction

-1956: Concurrent jurisdiction

-Federal government reports in 1956 and 1957 concluded that the states should have full concurrent jurisdiction on all federal enclaves.
+Additionally, federal government reports in 1956 and 1957 concluded that the states should have full concurrent jurisdiction on all federal enclaves.
 In 1969, the Public Land Law Review Commission published a report on developments since the 1956 and 1957 reports, observing that those reports had been successful in changing federal agency policy and limiting further acquisition of federal enclaves.
 The 1969 report said that in 1960, there were about 5,000 enclaves with about a million people living on them.
-These numbers have never been updated, but they would certainly be lower today, because many military bases have been closed, and jurisdiction over most off-base housing areas has been transferred to the states.